AsadS95x/volunteerfundamentals/README.md

 NOT ALL FUNCTIONS HAVE A BUTTON !!!

-Register/Add Volunteer - Allows you to add a new volunteer Update Volunteer  -  alllows you to amend or change a voluneers details To delete a volunteer - you need to type in the at the end of the url /delvol/[volid] Where vol id is the volunteer id number
+Register/Add Volunteer - Allows you to add a new volunteer Update Volunteer  -  alllows you to amend or change a voluneers details,done through URL by /delvol/[volunteerid] To delete a volunteer - you need to type in the at the end of the url /delvol/[volunteerid] Where vol id is the volunteer id number

 Register/add Event - Self explantory, further details will be added in later on, such as events description and time, as well as event lead details.
- Update Event - amend or change event details for an existing event Delete Event - done through URL also by /deleteevent/[eventid]
+ Update Event - amend or change event details for an existing event, done through URL by added/updateevent/[eventid] Delete Event - done through URL also by /deleteevent/[eventid]

  Assign Volunteers - can be assigned to specific events.